lexibank/tlopo/out/vol3/chapter2.md

 ## 6. The ingredients of an Oceanic meal

 People in traditional Oceanic-speaking villages ate one cooked meal a day, usually after the day's work.
 The meal typically consisted of starchy staples, made more appetising by the addition of coconut milk ([ch.12, §4.2](../contributions/3-12#s-4-2)), leafy vegetables (ch.10) and sometimes some meat or fish.
 Today the meal is most often boiled.
 Traditionally, boiling would have been common in communities which had clay pots.
 Will McClatchey (pers. comm.) points out that it was also possible in communities without clay pots: a stone was heated in the fire and dropped into a container of water.
 Such containers might be (watertight) leaf baskets, a wooden bowl, a ground out rock or a large shell.
 Since boiling with such utensils can still be observed in parts of NW Island Melanesia, there is good reason to think that it occurred traditionally.
-Food was presumably also roasted in the fire or baked over it or-on special occasions-steamed in an earth oven (for food preparation methods, see vol.1, ch.6).
+Food was presumably also roasted in the fire or baked over it or - on special occasions - steamed in an earth oven (for food preparation methods, see vol.1, ch.6).

 The lexicons of Oceanic languages usually distinguish two main categories of ingredient:

 - starchy staples, including yams, taro, sweet potatoes and other root crops, cooking bananas and breadfruit;
 - the additional ingredients: coconut milk, leafy vegetables and protein foods (meat, fish, shellfish).

 [Barrau](../sources/Barrau1955) ([1955](../sources/Barrau1955): 44) remarks on the existence of this division in New Caledonia, and translates the terms for the categories as 'food' and 'condiments'.